turingschool/backend-curriculum-site/module1/portfolios.md

 Use the template in the `templates` directory to create a new template for yourself.

-The file should be saved in the format `"date-name-completing.markdown"` where:
+The file should be saved in the format `"date-firstname-lastname-module.markdown"` where:

 * `date` is the last day of the module in compressed year/month/day, like `20150831`
 * `name` is your first and last name like `jeff-casimir`